The Twickenham Museum

 Higgs in an advertisement for Beecham's Pills

 Higgs was also something of a film actor.
-He recounted that at the age of nine, he appeared in a comedy film, filmed in Church Street and the Embankment, for which he was paid 2s 6d (about £20 at 2007 prices).
+He recounted that at the age of nine, he appeared in a comedy film, filmed in Church Street and the Embankment, for which he was paid 2s 6d.
 If true, then this must have been in the very earliest days of motion picture production in Britain.
 He appeared in "Pink String and Sealing Wax" in 1943.
 His last film was "The Story of Gilbert and Sullivan" (1953).
 He also seemed to have appeared in adverts of the time, including a series for Beecham's Pills

 He did not attend his father's funeral at Twickenham Cemetery in 1934.
 However, the local newspaper reported that "during the service at the graveside an aeroplane circled overhead and dipped in salute, and after the mourners had left, the aeroplane returned, dropping three little rosebuds, which were placed upon the grave.
 They bore the inscription "Dad.
 Quis separabit?" (who shall separate us?).
 He retired to Cowfold in Sussex in the 1970s where he died in April 1978.

-An undertaker, T. H. Sanders and Higgs, still occupies the site of the family business in Heath Road, Twickenham.
-However, despite its name, it is no longer connected with Bertie Higgs' family.
+An undertaker, T. H. Sanders and Higgs, occupied the site of the family business in Heath Road, Twickenham.
+However, despite its name, it was no longer connected with Bertie Higgs' family.

 Sources